faenrandir/a_careful_examination/documents/hermetically_sealed_stacked_deck/hermetically_sealed_systems_in_lds_thought.md

 > Every person in this organization–every one of Jehovah’s Witnesses including the governing body–we’re all imperfect and thus we are subject to making mistakes.
 Which means that if you look hard enough, all you will see instead of seeing these amazing things that Jehovah is accomplishing and our tremendous privilege of being part of it, all we are going to see is the errors of men.
 But when we focus on the good, on the guidance and loving support that we’ve received, aren’t we moved with appreciation to cleave to this body of fellow worshipers.
 And just look at what Jehovah is accomplishing by means of his imperfect servants.
 There is no other organization on earth providing spiritual food like the one that we belong to.
 When we look at all of this, how could we possibly let the failings of just a few people undermine this overwhelming proof of Jehova’s backing?
 (From the 2016 “Remain Loyal To Jehovah” regional convention)

-## Structure and Veracity

-These diagrams say nothing (directly) about how well these systems of thought coincide with reality.
-However, examining the systems of thought in this form may make it easier for the reader to determine if the systems are veridical (i.e., coincide with reality).

-## Structure and Agency

-Regardless of whether these systems of thought are veridical, their structure may demonstrate aspects of LDS thought which do not allow members and investigators the full latitude of thought to consider alternative conclusions.
-Given the preeminence of agency in LDS thought, members and leaders may wish to reconsider how some teachings are presented or structured.

-## Hermetically sealed systems in LDS thought

-...

-[Insert Diagrams with Figure Captions Here]

-## Appendix - potential criticisms
+### Potential Criticisms

 I have encountered some criticism of this work in public discussion and can imagine other potentially valid criticism.
 I will present the criticism and then some thoughts on its validity.

-### The diagrams are too reductive.
+#### The diagrams are too reductive.

-One might argue that LDS thought allows for the contemplation of the inaccessible thoughts in _other ways_ or as contained in other leader statements not represented here.
+One might argue that LDS thought allows for the contemplation of the inaccessible thoughts in other ways or contained in other leader statements not represented here.

 **Response**: There is some validity to this concern.
 A more complete analysis might assemble _every_ statement (or some large sampling) made by leaders or in lesson manuals on a topic and examine the frequency of a particular logical path in all the relevant statements.
 A single example cannot demonstrate the _predominance_ of such a thought-pattern, only that such a routing exists and has been employed in official LDS material in at least one instance.
 I have made an effort to include patterns that seem dominant (or frequent) to my mind, but without demonstration a person may easily argue that it does not represent the sum of the data or of _their_ personal experience.[^retentive_socialization]

-### No guarantee of inaccessibility
+#### No guarantee of inaccessibility

 The explicit enumeration of choices by itself does not guarantee the inaccessibility of the outside conclusion.

 **Response**: Because LDS thought extends beyond any individual statement and the realm of philosophical thought broadly construed can be viewed as superseding LDS theology or doctrine narrowly defined, that will always be true.
 Still, when the explicit enumeration of choices does not include a particular possibility, it seems reasonable that a member is then required to shoulder the burden of injecting, mentally constructing, or borrowing such a possibility on their own, and this may not reliably occur and arguably requires more effort to summon.
 In any case, it seems reasonable to assume that a person is likely to spontaneously produce alternatives less frequently in instances where the alternative is not enumerated.

-### Every system of thought is hermetically sealed
+#### Every system of thought is hermetically sealed

 It may be argued that all systems of thought are hermetically sealed in some fashion.[^riskas]

 Response: In 1931 [Kurt Gödel demonstrated](https://en.wikipedia.org/wiki/G%C3%B6del%27s_incompleteness_theorems) that to some extent, all logical systems contain one or more true statements which are inaccessible from within that system and the system itself cannot demonstrate its own consistency.
 Such is the case, for instance, with the scientific method (e.g., the scientific method is incapable of demonstrating that the method itself is valid---demonstrations of that kind lie outside the scientific method).
 Further, many domains which we typically acknowledge as conveying intrinsic value still suffer from foundational instabilities.[^psychology] In some sense, then, demonstrating which statements are inaccessible from within a system of thought does not, by itself, demonstrate the system invalid.
 Regardless, it still seems reasonable to think that examination of inaccessible (or at least difficult to access) statements may be a fruitful exercise and differences in topology between systems may mean some are indeed more or less open to scrutiny or more or less prone to circularities than alternatives.

-### "Brainwashing" is not scientific
+#### "Brainwashing" is not scientific

 One might argue that discussing thought patterns in this form is similar to counter-cult research seeking to demonstrate "mind-control" (which ultimately has been of dubious value), and most of these ideas have a tenuous relationship (at best) with mainstream psychological research.